bright-dev/bright/doc/source/Reactor1G.rst

 --------------
 Burnup Methods
 --------------
-These functions all relate to the calculation of burnup for the reactor from a given :attr:`IsosIn <bright.FCComp.IsosIn>` stream.
+These functions all relate to the calculation of burnup for the reactor from a given :attr:`ms_feed <bright.FCComp.ms_feed>` stream.
 The burnup functionality is separated out into so many functions so that the user has a fine degree of control over the burnup operation, if desired.
 Higher level functions are also provided should this control be unnecessary for simple calculations.